thenets/rinted-container/README.md

 ## How to use

 You must have Podman or Docker installed in your system.
-I recommend Podman for security reasons, learn more:
+I recommend Podman for security reasons; learn more:
 - My blog post: [How to securely share secrets with podman containers](https://blog.thenets.org/how-to-securely-share-secrets-with-podman-containers/)
 - Red Hat's docs: [What is Podman?
 Podman vs. Docker](https://www.redhat.com/en/topics/containers/what-is-podman#podman-vs-docker)

-You can or expose the ports to the host or use the `--net=host` option to use the host network stack.
+You can expose the ports to the host or use the `--net=host` option to use the host network stack.

 ```bash
 # Rule format: